-Select all agencies/organizations that the Tribal Governments Program-funded agency provided referrals to/received referrals from, met with, or engaged in consultation with during the current reporting period.
-In the last column, indicate the agencies or organizations with which you have a mandatory collaboration for purposes of your Tribal Governments
+In the first column, select all agencies/organizations that you provided Tribal Governments Program-funded referrals to/received from, met with, or engaged in consultation with during the current reporting period.
+If Tribal Governments Program-funded staff participated in a task force or work group, check all attendees.
+In the second column, indicate the agencies or organizations with which you have a mandatory collaboration for purposes of your grant (MOU partner).